Reducing the canopy

 This is a portion of the top of a tree showing six main branches before canopy reduction.
 Appropriate canopy reduction removes branches and stems from the outer portion of the canopy back to lateral branches at least one-third the diameter of the removed stems or branches.
 Some people refer to this as lateral pruning because you prune back to a lateral branch.

-This is the same portion of the tree at left with the end section of the branches removed to reduce the size of the tree.
+This is the same portion of the tree at left with the end section of the branches removed with reduction cuts to reduce the size of the tree.
 Removed branch sections are shown as dotted lines.
 Note that there are live, unpruned branches left on the edge of the new, smaller canopy, and no heading cuts were used.
 Properly done, this provides a more pleasing, unpruned natural look to the tree compared to topping.
 Many people would not know a canopy was reduced in size following appropriate moderate canopy reduction.

 Introduction